LSSTDESC/tom_desc/README.md

 After each step, it's worth running a `rancher kubectl get...` command to make sure that the thing you created or started is working.
 There are lots of reasons why things can fail, some of which aren't entirely under your control (e.g. servers that docker images are pulled from).

 - Create the two persistent volume claims.
 There are two files, `tom-postgres-pvc.yaml` and `tom-cassandra-pvc.yaml` that describe these.
 If you're making a new deployment somewhere, you *will* need to edit them (so that things like "namespace" and "workloadselector" are consistent with everything else you're doing).
 Be very careful with these files, as you stand a chance of blowing away the existing TOM database if you do the wrong thing.

-- Verify that the persistent volume claims exist with `rancher kubectl get pvc --namespace <namespace>`

 - Create the cassandra deployment.
 (As of this writing, the cassandra database is actually not actively used, but the TOM won't start up without it being available.)
 The YAML file is `tom-cassandra.yaml`